lmcrean/Crocodile-Kingdom/README.md

 * use lighthouse testing to identify files that could be resized and accessibility that can be improved.
 * a good lighthouse testing score, particularly for performance, accessibility, best practices.
 * Passed W3C Validator Testing for both HTML5 and CSS3, thereby removing excess code and broken links.
+* Confirmed was working as expected on major browser's and devices.

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)